 On 28 November 2020, the Musée Unterlinden will inaugurate an exhibition showcasing a series of portraits drawn by Lucas Cranach the Younger (1515-1586), one of the masters of the German Renaissance.
 These 16th-century portraits of Saxony’s aristocracy will be juxtaposed with a series of photographic portraits of present-day men and women representing Culture in Alsace, taken by final-year students at Colmar’s Collège Molière middle school.
 An exceptional loan The Musée des Beaux-Arts de Reims has been closed since autumn 2019 for renovation and extension works but has chosen to remain in the limelight with the help of various external events.
 The Musée Unterlinden has benefitted from the exceptional loan from the museum’s collections of a series of thirteen portraits drawn in the mid-16th century by Lucas Cranach the Younger.

 Auguste Rodin and The Gates of Hell

-The Musée Unterlinden will present a group of Auguste Rodin’s sculptures drawn from The Gates of Hell during the period when the Guernica tapestry is on loan to the Musée Rodin in Paris for its “Picasso-Rodin” exhibition.
+In collaboration with the Rodin Museum in Paris, the Unterlinden museum will present a group of Auguste Rodin’s 17 sculptures drawn from The Gates of Hell during the period when the Guernica tapestry is on loan to the Musée Rodin in Paris for its “Picasso-Rodin” exhibition.
 The sculptures will be presented in dialogue with the sculpted figures within the modern art collection and will echo Karl-Jean Longuet’s work The Gates of Night, a plaster original inspired a century later by Rodin’s famous gates.